 This doesnāt mean oversharing with everyone you meet online.
 Keep work convos for colleagues and hobbies for friends.
 But letting someone in, even just one person, can help you feel seen and supported.
 Hiding less = living more.

-Build a mini routine (yes, even at home)
+Build a mini routine at home

 Quarantine blurred the line between weekdays and weekends.
 Suddenly Tuesday felt like Sunday⦠only with emails.
-Without structure, days can melt into each other, leaving you restless and unmotivated.
+Without structure, days blurred together ā which is why building a quarantine routine helps.

 The fix?
 Create a mini routine.
 It doesnāt need to be intense.
 Wake up, make your bed, shower, brew your coffee, read your horoscope, or jot a quick journal entry.
 Small rituals bring back a sense of control.
 And control builds confidence.